futel/transcript-conference-hell/README.md

 ## Update source

-If source has changed, push to apps-experimenter dev branch on github.
+If source has changed, push to transcript-conference-hell dev branch on github.

 ## Update config